By Vince Sheridan - Past President (1981-1983)

 and those of their executive for donating their time and skills to the club.

-Thank you to Past Presidents Vince Sheridan, David Barr, Dave Broadhurst and Tom Yates for providing historical information.
+Thank you to some of our other Past Presidents, David Barr, Dave Broadhurst and Tom Yates for providing historical information.

 The Bronze Box